Senior and Reserve Match Report

 Conor O’Donnell 0-6, Cathal McCarron 0-3, Conan Grugan 0-2, Thomas Clarke 0-2, Conor Meyler 0-1, Dean O’Neill 0-1, Bradley Fox 0-1, Ryan McBride 0-1

 A fairly young reserve team will be kicking themselves after spurning countless chances to win this game.
 A decent start saw the boys move 0-3 to 0-2 ahead, however a purple patch for the visitors saw them move 4 clear before a brilliantly finished Eoghan McNamee brought the game back into the melting pot, Donaghmore leading by a point at half time, 1-7 to 1-6.

 In the second half, Donaghmore just kept their noses in front due to some particularly poor shooting from the home team.
 However, coming into the last few minutes, Eamon McMahon was denied a match winning goal with a super save from the Donaghmore goal keeper.
 Two final chances presented themselves with a couple of long range frees, however both went wide and the final whistle sounded with a point separating the teams.

-Despite the defeat, there were many good aspects to the game for Aidy Lloyd and Paul Tierney to work with going forwards.
+Despite the defeat, there were many good aspects to the game to work with going forwards.